Content Editing: Structure and Style

 This level of editing focuses on the theme, the characters, and the story line itself.
 It also may involve recommending rewrites to parts of the story that don’t strengthen the whole.
 Published authors often learn to revise their own work to a great extent, yet a good content editor may still find ways to improve the form and content of their work.

 If your manuscript is nonfiction, a developmental editor will help you with presentation, clarity, headings, documentation, and indexing.

 Learning to accept suggestions from others about your work is part of becoming a professional writer—a published author.
-If you aren't yet comfortable with considering suggestions for changes, this particular level of service is not for you.
+If you aren’t yet comfortable with considering suggestions for changes, developmental editing is not for you.

 Remember, we will offer you many suggestions for revision and content development, but the final decision is always yours.

 Line editing, copy editing, content/developmental editing, proofreading, query letters

 DAVID ALAN has edited more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.